AlexChaprazian/Army-of-snowmen/README.md

 ## Army of Snowmen

-An army of snowmen are banding together
+An army of snowmen band together during a snow strom lead by the snowman with a top hat